 Nathan Turk at his shop in Van Nuys, California.
 Courtesy of Pearl Shulman, Jean Simon, Holly George-Warren, and Michelle Freedman, How the West Was Worn

 Old World Meets New West

-Pioneering Western-wear designer Nathan Turk was born to Yoyna and Pearl Teig in a village near Minsk, Poland, in 1895.
-When he was ten, his father apprenticed him to a tailor in Warsaw, where he learned to sew.
+Pioneering Western-wear designer Nathan Turk was born to Yoyna and Pearl Teig in a village near Minsk, Russia (now Belarus), in 1895.
+When he was ten, his father apprenticed him to a tailor in Warsaw, Poland: Pioneering Western-wear designer Nathan Turk was born to Yoyna and Pearl Teig in a village near Minsk, Russia (now Belarus), in 1895.
+When he was ten, his father apprenticed him to a tailor in Warsaw, Poland, where he learned to sew.

 Like his trailblazing East Coast counterpart, Rodeo Ben, Turk immigrated to America in his teens.
 In the early 1920s, he moved to Los Angeles and opened a dry cleaning and alterations business on Ventura Boulevard, between a movie studio and the ranches and homes where Hollywood’s early Western stars lived and worked.
 Turk was fascinated by “cowboy and Indian” movies and designed clothes for celluloid cowboys who dropped by his shop.
 Screen idols Gene Autry and Roy Rogers became two of his biggest clients.